Rion Sumiyoshi: 2023–24 season

-At the 2023–24 Grand Prix Final in the short program, Sumiyoshi received a quarter underrotation call on the second half of her jump combination and doubled a planned triple Lutz; she finished fifth there.
+At the 2023–24 Grand Prix Final in the short program, Sumiyoshi received a quarter underrotation call on the second half of her jump combination and doubled a planned triple Lutz jump; she finished fifth there.
 Numerous free skate errors, including a tripled quad attempt, dropped her to sixth place.
 Sumiyoshi performed poorly in the short program at the 2023–24 Japan Championships, placing seventeenth.
 She rose to tenth after the free skate.